canta2899/maui-showcase/slides.md

 - Not unit testable
 - Tight coupling between UI and Business Logic
   + <span style="font-size: 1.5rem"> _Do I really need to touch the UI if I want to swap the HTTP call with something else?_ </span>
+  + <span style="font-size: 1.5rem"> _What If wanted my logic to run on another thread? :worried:_ </span>
-- A few more buttons and it would be difficult to understand
+- A few more buttons and it would be difficult to understand by other developers

-The code can be refactored in order to follow the **Model View ViewModel** pattern as Microsoft recommends.

 ---

 # :thinking: What can be done?

-- Architectural Patterns
-- Design Patterns
+The code can be refactored by employing some **Architectural** and **Design** Patterns in order to make it easier to mantain and evolve.

 ---